-One of the most successful managers of all time also happens to one of the most divisive.
-José Mourinho has delivered trophies at several of the world’s biggest clubs – Chelsea, Inter Milan, Real Madrid and Manchester United are prominent among them – and therefore influenced even more of the world’s greatest players, some of whom have followed him into coaching.
-There regardless remain observers who are as unconvinced by his methods as those who are adamant his greatness endures.
+One of the most successful managers of all time also happens to be one of the most divisive.
+José Mourinho has delivered trophies at several of the world's biggest clubs – Chelsea, Inter Milan, Real Madrid and Manchester United are prominent among them – and therefore influenced a vast number of the world's greatest players, some of whom have followed him into coaching.
+There remain observers, however, who are unconvinced by his methods, and plenty more who are adamant his greatness endures.

-Those best placed to judge are those with experience of working closely with him, and of seeing and observing those methods for themselves – several of which have spoken about them to The Coaches’ Voice.
-John Terry, his captain during both of his spells at Chelsea before becoming a coach in the Premier League, was one of the first.
+Those best placed to judge are the people with experience of working closely with him, and of seeing and observing his methods for themselves.
+Several also happen to have spoken about Mourinho to The Coaches' Voice, and we have collated the best of them here.
+John Terry, Mourinho's captain during both of his spells at Chelsea, was one of the first.

 "From the moment José came in, I knew I wanted to be a coach.
 Before then, as a player, I just went out on the pitch and played.
 I didn't think about the training sessions, the coaching; the size of the pitches we'd train on.
 Anything.
 Then I saw something special, and it was all about preparation.